Configuring Network Rules

 4. Configure the transport fields as required: to route traffic via a specific transport, you can configure your primary and secondary transports.

-The primary transport will be used as long as it is up and available as determined by the Cato QoS engine.
+The primary transport will be used as long as it is up and available, as determined by the Cato QoS engine.
 If the primary transport is not available, the secondary transport is used.

 5. Configure the Interface Role fields (applicable only for traffic routed via Cato Cloud) as required.

 To route traffic via a specific link, you can configure your primary and secondary NICs.
-The primary Interface Role will be used as long as it is up and available as determined by the Cato QoS engine.
-If the primary Interface Role is not available, the secondary Interface Role is used.
+The Primary Interface Role is used as long as it is up and available, as determined by the Cato QoS engine.

 Setting the Routing Method for an Internet Network Rule